 Faithfulness rather than effectiveness is our motivation.

-When people around the globe think that American Christians are pro-war, enamored with violence, and fascinated with military might, something is terribly wrong.
+When people around the globe think that American Christians are pro-war, enamored with violence, and fascinated with military might and guns, something is terribly wrong.
 No one in the first century would have made the same conclusion regarding Jesus and his followers.
 No one.
 Christians were known for their nonviolent love, following the example of Jesus, in the face of ruthlessly evil violent persecution.

 This is what it means to be a Christian: to follow Jesus, to live like Jesus, to have a mind like Jesus.
 Having the mind of Christ means embracing others—especially our enemies—in humble, reconciling, forgiving love.
 It means never giving up on them even when they are putting us to death.
 Loving your enemy, doing good things for evil people, never taking vengeance, responding to violence with nonviolent love even if it brings suffering—these are the examples of the life of Jesus.
 These are not options, but the primary character traits of those who claim to follow a crucified God.